CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 # IANA Considerations

-There are no IANA Considerations for this document.
+Update the document reference for the SmtpUTF8Mailbox otherName in the "SMI Security for PKIX Other Name Forms" (1.3.6.1.5.5.7.8) registry from RFC 8398 to this document.

 --- back